simongray/StatementAnnotator/README.md

 At first I wanted to use the Anaphore/coreference resolution that is included with CoreNLP, but it is simply too slow (dcoref).
-It is possible that coref would be fast enough, but I don't enough RAM on my machine to run that annotator, so I prefer to just implement the algorithm from the paper.
+It is possible that coref would be fast enough, but I don't have enough RAM on my machine to run that annotator, so I prefer to just implement the algorithm from the paper.

 My implementation differs  slightly by also merging entities